 When we first started in 2017, we met around Michele's family kitchen table.
 We started because we wanted to be a solution to a problem; too many children were falling through the cracks.
 We wanted to bring life-changing value into the lives of children with learning disabilities so they can have a great place to learn and grow up.

-Today, as we successfully complete our 6th year, we have grown as a school family with the perfect amount of students and staff.
+Today, as we successfully enter our 8th year, we have grown as a school family with the perfect amount of students and staff.
 We're still a small school but everyone can make friends with people they enjoy.
 We can have events like talent shows, boutiques, plays, school dances, graduations, and more.
 We can go on field trips and have guest speakers throughout the year.
 We can pay attention to each other and help one another achieve goals.
 We can celebrate the years with our students' families when their children are ready for life beyond here.

 We have carefully brought together these amazing students to learn and develop under the guidance of our incredible staff.
 Brighthouse places high priority on attracting and retaining high quality staff.
 Our staff members hold multiple credentials, honors, degrees, and years of experience.
 We all have advanced training in working with 2e students and continually collaborate with each other to maximize unity.
 We have a depth of knowledge for each disability that we serve and specialize in understanding each student.
 We adhere to Louisiana State Standards and Benchmarks so that our students have a rigorous education.
 We have fun together and truly enjoy working with one another at Brighthouse.
 This makes Brighthouse a happy place in which to work and learn!